 - If you skip blanching and flash freezing, it is best to dice the carrot finely and use it for mirepoix (that mix of diced carrots, celery and onion that gets a soup or stew going).

 - Don’t defrost the carrots to use raw in cold salads.
-It is best to use them for soups, stews and mirepoix.
+It is best to use them for cooked dishes like soups, stews and mirepoix.

 - Use it within one month.